Committee

 Sinem Eylem Arslan

-Her research interests include anti-racist and intersectional feminist approaches to Middle Eastern indigenous music(s), gender and spirituality, meaning-making and community-making in music circles.
-She specifically investigates frame drums’ spiritual uses, profitability, and contribution to knowledge (re)production in women-only contemporary spiritual circles in North America.
+Her research interests include anti-racist and intersectional feminist approaches to gender, spirituality, meaning-making and community-making in sonic spiritual practices.
+She specifically investigates non-Western frame drums’ spiritual uses, profitability, and contribution to knowledge (re)production in women-only contemporary spiritual circles in North America.

 Carlo Aguilar González